cyanit/Bitwig-Studio-Presets/README.md

 ### Phoenix-8
 A big, spacious synth that can do lush chords, quick stabs and bright plucks.
 USE THE SPACE KNOB!

+### Polysynth v2 (Init)
+A DIY synth.
+The idea is to have something to sketch out ideas fast.
+This synth evolved into a seperate Reaktor ensemble which will Ill release around cristmas.
+Stay tuned...

 ### Space Saw
 NO need AT ALL for a description.
 Saw -> Reverb = Nice